hack-shack/glowfire/README.md

 Reference hardware is the [SQFMI beepy (2023)](https://github.com/sqfmi/beepy-hardware).

 # Features
-  * Python GUI for the SQFMI beepy, designed for creative programming
+  * Python GUI for the SQFMI beepy; designed for creative programming
   * Renders directly to the framebuffer; does not use the GPU, OpenGL, Mesa, X, or Wayland
   * Self-hosted: builds a complete software development kit on the beepy itself
   * Sound using USB audio dongle or Bluetooth (experimental)